 Posted on Saturday, March 17th, 2018 at 8:14 am

-Whether it’s from car accidents or food poisoning, millions of people will be injured through no fault of their own every year.
+Millions of people are injured through no fault of their own every year.
 A portion of these people will seek legal justice and compensation, by working with a personal injury attorney.
 However, only some of those people will go on to win their case, and get the financial help that they need to rebuild their lives.
 Winning a personal injury case isn’t as easy as many people think, and there are a lot of things that can go wrong, that hinder your chances at success.